JahmaliB/Hangman-V2/README.md

 ## New Features
 Introduces player name, win percentage, and UI changes.
+Along with new tech usage such as: Mongodb by using Docker, Unit Testing with Jest, and Backend/Server using Node.js

 ## How to Play
 1. Guess letters one at a time to reveal the hidden word.